Killing of Malice Green: Trial

-Then-Assistant Wayne County Prosecutors Kym Worthy and Douglas Baker tried the case against Budzyn and Nevers.
+Wayne County then-Assistant Prosecutors Kym Worthy and Douglas Baker tried the case against Budzyn and Nevers.
 Judge George Crockett III, in Detroit Recorder's Court, presided.
 The officers were tried together in Detroit after being denied a change of venue.
 Budzyn and Nevers were allowed separate juries.
 Both juries were composed of a majority of black citizens (two whites on Nevers' jury, one on Budzyn's), and both juries reached unanimous verdicts.

 The testimony of the responding emergency medical technicians (EMTs) was very damaging to Budzyn and Nevers' case.
 All of them testified that Green was covered with blood and was hanging from the driver's side door when they arrived.
 The EMTs further said that Nevers struck Green in the head with his heavy police flashlight repeatedly, even though Green was not offering any significant resistance.
 Two of them stated that Nevers told Green to open his hands and hold still, and that, when he did not, Nevers hit him with the flashlight.
 They described Green as "dazed" and "stuporous" during the incident, saying that Green was uttering only a few words like "wait" while Nevers was striking him.
 Lee Hardy, one of the responding EMTs, testified during the separate assault trial for Robert Lessnau that he witnessed the former officer kicking Green in the head while he lay prone on the street.

 During the trial, movies were provided for the jurors' entertainment while they were sequestered, including the film Malcolm X. The film depicts scenes of police brutality being perpetrated by white police officers, including the recent beating of Rodney King.
 It also contains a voiceover that claims white police officers are the direct descendants of the Ku Klux Klan.
 Both juries were shown the film on at least two occasions during the trial.

 Verdict

 On August 23, 1993, the jury found Budzyn and Nevers guilty of second degree murder.
-Two months later, Nevers was sentenced to serve 12 to 25 years in prison and Budzyn was sentenced to serve a lighter sentence of 8 to 18 years in prison.
+A third former officer who was tried with Budzyn and Nevers, Robert Lessnau, would be acquitted on a charge of assault with intent to do bodily harm.
+Two months later, Nevers was sentenced to serve 12 to 25 years in prison and Budzyn was sentenced 8 to 18 years.